Skip to content

 • the Agent Studio project must already exist

-• the coding agent should be linked to the project using the ADK
+• the coding tool should initialize and link the project using the ADK

 poly init --region <region> --account_id <account_id> --project_id <project_id>